 Especially in this day and age with information overload and fake news, shuffling through all the expat tax online software options available can be a lot to figure out.

 Today we’re going to tell you to not worry.
 How to file taxes while living abroad in 2022 and which online software to use will finally be answered.
 We’ll walk you through the top expat tax software solutions – plus our own – to see who and what really stacks up.

 To be honest, if the popular tax software for US tax returns worked well for US Expats, we wouldn’t have built MyExpatTaxes from scratch.
 Our US Expat Tax Software is only for US Expats, making the process for Americans Abroad as easy as possible.
 Most of our expats finish filing their taxes in less than 30 minutes.

-Thus, filing US taxes from UK and beyond got a whole lot simpler.
+Thus, filing US taxes from the UK, the EU, and beyond has gotten a whole lot simpler.

 US Expats just need to fill out some basic information (nothing complicated) such as where do you work abroad, how long have you been abroad, and what type of income sources you have.
 From there we will determine the best expat tax benefits and forms for you to use on your return including:

 - Foreign Bank Account Report (FBAR)

 - Form 8938: Statement of Specified Foreign Financial Assets (FATCA)

 - Form 8621: PFIC Forms, including instant QEF Elections* (*coming tax season 2019!)